better-js-logging/angular-logger/README.md

 // became: Sunday::[app]>Hello World
 ```

-This way you can switch to a 24h format this way as well, for example, or use your locale-specific format.
+A pattern like `try dddd h:mm:ss a` would translate to something like "Sunday 12:55:07 am".
+You can easily switch to a 24h format as well, using these patterns.

  * For all options, see [moment.js](http://momentjs.com/docs/#/displaying/)